chris4540/hyprdots-rofi-audio-selector/README.md

 # rofi-audio-selector

-A set of scripts for selecting PulseAudio audio source and sink with Hyprland and waybar.
+A set of scripts for selecting PulseAudio audio source and sink with hyprdot (the popular dot file collection for hyprland)

 ## Introduction

-This repository contains the scripts to create a rofi dmenu for help selecting the audio input and output.
+This repository contains the scripts to create a rofi dmenu for selecting the audio input and output.

 It is assumed that you have installed hyprdots and the dependencies.